Chicken as food: Fecal matter contamination

 In random surveys of chicken products across the United States in 2012, the Physicians Committee for Responsible Medicine found 48% of samples to contain fecal matter.
 On most commercial chicken farms, the chickens spend their entire life standing in, lying on, and living in their own manure, which is somewhat mixed in with the bedding material (e.g., sawdust, wood shavings, chopped straw, etc.).

 During shipping from the concentrated animal feeding operation farm to the abattoir, the chickens are usually placed inside shipping crates that usually have slatted floors.
 Those crates are then piled 5 to 10 rows high on the transport truck to the abattoir.
 During shipment, the chickens tend to defecate, and that chicken manure tends to sit inside the crowded cages, contaminating the feathers and skin of the chickens, or rains down upon the chickens and crates on the lower levels of the transport truck.
 By the time the truck gets to the abattoir, most chickens have had their skin and feathers contaminated with feces.

 There is also fecal matter in the intestines.
 While the slaughter process removes the feathers and intestines, only visible fecal matter is removed.
 The high speed automated processes at the abattoir are not designed to remove this fecal contamination on the feather and skin.
 The high speed processing equipment tend to spray the contamination around to the birds going down the processing line, and the equipment on the line itself.
 At one or more points on most abattoirs, chemical sprays and baths (e.g., bleach, acids, peroxides, etc.) are used to partially rinse off or kill this bacterial contamination.
-Unfortunately, the fecal contamination, once it has occurred, especially in the various membranes between the skin and muscle, is impossible to completely remove.
+The fecal contamination, once it has occurred, especially in the various membranes between the skin and muscle, is impossible to completely remove.